-Timothy Clark, Assistant Athletic Director for Sports Medicine at Cal Baptist University, shares the personal fulfillment he’s found with a career in athletic training.
+Timothy Clark, Assistant Athletic Director for Sports Medicine at California Baptist University, shares the personal fulfillment he’s found with a career in athletic training.

 What initially attracted you to athletic training?